tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 Being a consultant is, in essence, an exercise in effecting change.
 Clients hire me to make some kind of change within their business.
 And, b

-Abstract: my experience with successful consulting is that the best work is done close enough to smell the client, with an emotional understanding of the users and a constant feedback loop of prototypes.

 I also propose some new forms - why workshops don't work.
 Why we should be understanding problems before chasing solutions but creating fast MVPs that are real enough to get behind.